Keeping nurseries clean is not for the faint-hearted. Early years settings provide many unique challenges to overcome.

 Routine Checks to Keep Early Years Settings Clean

-Routine quality checks can include a regular walk around of the premises to note the general level of cleanliness.
+Routine quality checks can include a regular walk around the premises to note the general level of cleanliness.
 Early years managers should note whether cleaning levels are visually sufficient and whether the specification of requirement is being met.

 Full records of all cleaning activities should be kept and produced for inspectors as required.
 Records can include work schedules and method statements, contracts, risk assessments, audits, quality checks, signed records of work completed and performance reports.